 - 2.1 The purpose of this Policy is to protect and promote the welfare of the children, young people and adults using or receiving services provided or commissioned by the Council, and to support the Council's officers, Elected Members, casual staff and volunteers in fulfilling their statutory responsibilities.
 As a service provider, the Council is committed to safeguarding children and adults and will endeavour to work with tenants, parents, carers, partners and other relevant parties to ensure all children and adults are protected from harm. - 2.2 The Council recognises that Derbyshire County Council's (DCC) Children's Social Care and the Police are the lead agencies in the district with regard to child protection and DCC's Adult Social Services is the lead agency with regards to adults at risk.
-However, the Council recognises that

-Our Environment | Our People | Our Future www.southderbyshire.gov.uk everyone has a responsibility for child protection and protecting Adults at Risk, including all employees and Elected Members.

-- 2.3 Therefore, the role of the Council is not to investigate allegations of abuse, it is the responsibility for all Council Elected Members, employees, volunteers and contracted services providers to take action when they suspect or recognise that a child, young person or adult at risk may be a victim of harm or abuse. - 2.4 This Policy demonstrates how the Council will meet its legal obligations and reassure members of the public, service users, Elected Members, employees, volunteers and those working on behalf of the Council that: - 2.5 They can expect the Council to do to protect and safeguard children, young people and Adults at Risk; - b) They are able to safely voice any concerns through an established procedure; - c) All reports of abuse or potential abuse are dealt with in a serious and effective manner; - d) There is an efficient recording and monitoring system in place - e) Elected Members, employees, volunteers and contractors receive appropriate training; - f) Robust 'safer' recruitment procedures are in place. - 2.6 This is a corporate policy.
-However, different service areas and venues may have specific additional policies and operating procedures that need to be adhered to when working in those particular service areas b) Whatever their background and culture, parental or pregnancy status, age, disability, gender, racial origin, religious belief, sexual orientation and/or gender identity, they have the right to participate in society in an environment which is safe and free from violence, fear, abuse, bullying and discrimination.
+However, the Council recognises that everyone has a responsibility for child protection and protecting Adults at Risk, including all employees and Elected Members. - 2.3 Therefore, the role of the Council is not to investigate allegations of abuse, it is the responsibility for all Council Elected Members, employees, volunteers and contracted services providers to take action when they suspect or recognise that a child, young person or adult at risk may be a victim of harm or abuse. - 2.4 This Policy demonstrates how the Council will meet its legal obligations and reassure members of the public, service users, Elected Members, employees, volunteers and those working on behalf of the Council that: - 2.5 They can expect the Council to do to protect and safeguard children, young people and Adults at Risk; - b) They are able to safely voice any concerns through an established procedure; - c) All reports of abuse or potential abuse are dealt with in a serious and effective manner; - d) There is an efficient recording and monitoring system in place - e) Elected Members, employees, volunteers and contractors receive appropriate training; - f) Robust 'safer' recruitment procedures are in place.

+2.6 This is a corporate policy.
+However, different service areas and venues may have specific additional policies and operating procedures that need to be adhered to when working in those particular service areas